thebne/midiate/README.md

 ### App hooks
 All the hooks are under `/src/api`, separated to logical libraries.
 #### api/events.js
-Hooks to receive and send MIDI events.
+Receive and send MIDI events.

 Events are the bare elements of MIDIate and are the base for the rest of the musical data.

 - `useLastEvent()->{...}`  - returns the last event received from any input (see "events" below for details).
 - `useSendEvent()` - returns a function with the signature `sendCustomEvent(deltaTime, msg, appId)` to send ("dispatch") curated MIDI messages from apps.
 #### api/notes.js
 Notes are smarter version of events.

 They track _note_on_ and _note_off_ events to provide a coherent list of currently-played notes.
 The hooks also provide a convenient heuristic regarding the possible notes the player intended to play (mostly useful for chord-based scenarios).
 - `useNotes(config?)->[notes...]` - returns a list of currently-played notes.

   Optional config can be provided with `{data: "simple" | "extended"}` as an argument.
 While `"simple"` mode only returns the played notes, `"extended"` mode returns the events that triggered those notes.
 - `useSmartNotes(config?)->{events,id}` - returns a list of played notes with an associated "detection ID".
 Written with chord recognition in mind. `config` has same behavior as `useNotes()`.

   The return value respects some assumptions:
   -   `events` only change when notes are added or change - not when they are removed (unless all notes are removed)
   - `id` only changes when all notes change
 #### api/chords.js
 Chords are detected sequences of notes.

 They use `useSmartNotes()` and return information about the currently-played chords.

 We use [@tonaljs/chord-detect](https://github.com/tonaljs/tonal/tree/master/packages/chord-detect) (with minor alterations) as our detector.

 - `useChords(filterFunction?)->[chords,id]` - returns a tuple of possible chord detections (`[chord1, chord2, ...]`) and a detection ID that changes when the player completely lets go of the piano.
   - Optional `filterFunction` receives a list of events and returns note names (`C4`, `Ab6` etc.)
 - `useRelativeChords(relativeScale, filterFunction?)->[chords,id]` - returns a tuple similar to `useChords()`, but normalized to roman notation if present (`Em6` is `IIIm6` when `C` is the relative scale).